abhineet123/MTF/Config/ReadMe.md

 	 Parameter:	'record_frames_dir'
 		Description:
 			path of the directory where the recorded video file is saved; if this is not specified, a folder called "log" in the current working folder is used; this folder is created automatically if it does not exist

+	 Parameter:	'tracker_labels'
+		Description:
+			optional label to attach to each tracked object; if multiple objects are being tracked, labels can be provided for each separated by commas; if not specified, then the tracker name is used by default;
+			only used in runMTF;

 General parameters for example executables:
 ===========================================